IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ### View - Entity stereotype

 If you have SQL Views in you database which you want to reference in you domain, you can model those views as `Class`s and apply the `View` stereotype to them.
-This will allow you to access these views in code, through Entity Framework.
+This will allow you to access these views through Entity Framework.

 On the `View` stereotype you can specify the `Name` and `Schema` for the view, if they are not specified they will default to the pluralized version of the `Class` name, and the `dbo` schema.
 The SQL view must exist in the database for this to work.